I just fancied curating a cool collection of vintage polar bear art prints this week.

 - Male polar bears can weigh as much as 700kg.

 - Their scientific name is Ursus maritimus which means maritime bear.
 Even though polar bears are born on land they spend most of the lives on Arctic Ocean ice, hence the name.

-- Their favourite food to hunt is seals.
+- Their favorite food to hunt seals.